SrishtiPatil/Semi-Supervised-Methods-For-Text-Categorization-In-Transcripts/README.md

 **Topic and Tags assignment**:
 Once the dictionary is defined to assign the tag to the entire dataset that we have.
-First we need to separate the speaker and the message, assign the tags to the message then convert it to a tuple, and store it as tagged training data set
+First we need to separate the speaker and the message, assign the tags to the message then convert it to a tuple, and store it as tagged training data set<br />
+This can be found in file [Topics_and_Tagging.ipynb](https://github.com/SrishtiPatil/supervised-methods-for-text-categorization/blob/main/Topics_and_Tagging.ipynb)